All Episodes

 There's conservative competition.

-There are conservative beliefs and there are conservative principles, and those are hard and fast and they are true.
+There are conservative beliefs and there are conservative principles and those are hard and fast and they are true.

-But there's also there's also mass competition.
+But there's also mass competition.

 Half of them live and die just to be on TV.

-They despise the conservatives of talk radio, they don't like them, they think they give conservatives a bad name.
+They think they give conservatives a bad name.

-And they do, they think this because of what the mainstream press writes about talk radio.
+They think this because of what the mainstream press writes about talk radio.

-These are people that want to be accepted by the mainstream press, they want to be quoted by the mainstream press, and yet they're conservatives.
+They want to be quoted by the mainstream press, and yet they're conservatives.

-So I think that when this able danger thing came up, Sean, and when what Weldon was saying made the focus the Clinton administration, there are a lot of conservatives.
+So I think that when this Abel Danger thing came up, Sean, and when what Weldon was saying made the focus the Clinton administration, there are a lot of conservative, oh, I'm not going there.

 I'm going forward.

-I don't care about Bill Clinton, he's past history, and it doesn't make any difference to me.
+It doesn't make any difference to me.

 And I don't want to be lumped in with those neophyte conservatives who can't get over Bill Clinton.